-The John A. Graziano Memorial Library houses the largest and most complete collection of nursing journals, monographs, and audiovisual materials in the East Bay, and one of the best collections in this specialty area in California.
-The Library also has holdings in physical therapy, occupational therapy, physical assisting, and podiatric medicine resources.
-In addition, the Library supports a core medical collection of textbooks and reference materials, and subscribes to more than 11,000 print and electronic journals.
-The Library currently contains a collection of 46,000 volumes.
-The Library maintains online access to 36 databases and a web-based catalog.
-In addition, there are laptop computers with network access available for in-library use.
+The John.
+A Graziano Memorial Library, in Oakland, houses the largest and most complete collection of nursing journals, monographs, and audiovisual materials in the East Bay, and one of the best collections in this specialty area in California.
+The Library also has holdings in physical therapy, occupational therapy, physician assistant, and podiatric medicine resources.
+In addition, the Library supports a core medical collection of textbooks and reference materials, and subscribes to more than 56,000 print and electronic journals.
+The Library currently contains a collection of 37,000 volumes.
+The Library maintains online access to 20 article databases and 11 online video collections and a web-based catalog and student handbook.
+In addition, there are laptop computers with network access available for check-out.
 The Library is the information center for Samuel Merritt University.
 As such, it serves the students, faculty, and staff with a full range of reference and circulation services and full access to electronic information technology.
-Members of the University community may be asked to present their photo identification card to assure access to library collections and services.
+Members of the University community may be asked to present their SMU badge to assure access to library collections and services.

-HOURS OF OPERATION: SEPTEMBER-MAY

-DAY TIME

-Monday through Thursday 7:30 A.M10:00 P.M.
+Hours of Operation: September-May

+Day Time Monday-Thursday 7:30 AM-10:00 PM

-Friday 7:30 A.M5:00 P.M.
+Friday 7:30 AM-5:00 PM

-Saturday 11:00 A.M4:00 P.M.
+Saturday 11:00 AM-4:00 PM

-Sunday Noon-10:00 P.M.
+Sunday Noon-10:00 PM